culler/chacha/README.rst

 -------

 This is a work in progress, published here for testing only.
 Do not use it for anything important.
-The file protocols are subject to change, which could leave you with encrypted files that you cannot decrypt.
+The file formats and encryption algorithms are subject to change, which could leave you with encrypted files that you cannot decrypt.

 Installation
 ------------